jessiahr/bolt/README.md

 ```

 ### Use The API
-`GET localhost:3000/` change the port by setting in config.
+`GET localhost:3000/` change the port by setting in config or set to nil to disable endpoint.
 ```json
 [
   {